 The basic scientific principle of deodorant is this: make your armpits inhospitable to bacteria, and you won’t smell.
-Deodorants contain ingredients that are salty or acidic, so if you’re using a an unnatural brand that means glycol, alcohol, and/or parabens.
-If you’re using an aluminum-free deodorant, like ours, that means good for you stuff like Aloe Leaf Juice.
+Deodorants contain ingredients that are salty or acidic, so if you’re using a conventional brand that doesn't use clean ingredients, that means glycol, alcohol, and/or parabens.
+If you’re using an aluminum-free deodorant that only uses clean ingredients (like ours), that means good for you stuff like Aloe Leaf Juice.

 Antiperspirant, on the other hand, doesn’t deal with bacteria – it uses aluminum compounds to plug up your pores so sweat can’t pass through and amplify B.O.
 Research has linked aluminum in antiperspirant to cancer and Alzheimer’s, which is scary if not entirely conclusive.
 The simple fact is this: sweat is good for you, and clogging up your sweat glands with known toxins prevents you from reaping the full health benefits of sweating.